Prisonization, Prison Subculture

 BARBARA J. PEAT, L. THOMAS WINFREE, Jr., New Mexico State University

-"Prisonization," or prison socialization, has long been recognized as a process
+Prisonization, or prison socialization, has long been recognized as a process with goals

-with goals that are antithetical to the reintegration of ex-offenders.
-That is, it
+that are antithetical to the reintegration of ex-offenders.
+It deemphasizes legitimate

-therapeutic-community participants (TC inmates), and inmates eligible for the TC
+general-population inmates, therapeutic-community participants, and inmates eligible for

 Glenn D. Walters, Federal Correctional Institution, Schuylkill, Pennsylvania